I prefer my President to be American – and nothing but an American.

 Saul David Alinsky was an American community organizer, writer and a committed Marxist.
 He is generally considered to be the founder of modern community organizing and worked hard to implement social justice — as he understood it.
 He believed that the ends justified the means.

-Saul Alinsky was a Marxist who helped establish the dual political tactics of confrontation and infiltration.
+Alinsky helped establish the dual political tactics of confrontation and infiltration.
 In the Alinsky model, “organizing” is a euphemism for “revolution.”
-He is often noted for his book Rules for Radicals.
-From that book are Saul’s thoughts on how to create a social state.
+Through a process combining hope and resentment, the organizer tries to create a “mass army.”
+He’s noted for his book Rules for Radicals.
+As you read this, you should observe the events that have played themselves out.

 I’m making phone calls from home for Matt Bevin.